lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression.
 DTLS is analyzed with and without Connection ID {{RFC9146}}.
 Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as ICV. {{handshake}} compares the overhead of key exchange, while {{record}} covers the overhead for protection of application data.

-Readers of this document also might be interested in the following documents: {{Illustrated-TLS12}}, {{Illustrated-TLS13}}, {{Illustrated-DTLS13}}, and {{I-D.ietf-lake-traces}} gives an explanation of every byte in example TLS 1.2, TLS 1.3, DTLS 1.3, and EDHOC instances. {{RFC9191}} looks at potential tools available for overcoming the deployment challenges induced by large certificates and long certificate chains and discusses solutions available to overcome these challenges. {{I-D.ietf-cose-cbor-encoded-cert}} gives examples of IoT and Web certificates as well as examples on how effective C509 an TLS certificate compression {{RFC8879}} is at compressing example certificate and certificate chains.
+Readers of this document also might be interested in the following documents: {{Illustrated-TLS12}}, {{Illustrated-TLS13}}, {{Illustrated-DTLS13}}, and {{I-D.ietf-lake-traces}} gives an explanation of every byte in example TLS 1.2, TLS 1.3, DTLS 1.3, and EDHOC instances. {{RFC9191}} looks at potential tools available for overcoming the deployment challenges induced by large certificates and long certificate chains and discusses solutions available to overcome these challenges. {{I-D.ietf-cose-cbor-encoded-cert}} gives examples of IoT and Web certificates as well as examples on how effective C509 an TLS certificate compression {{RFC8879}} is at compressing example certificate and certificate chains. {{I-D.mattsson-tls-compact-ecc}} proposes new optimized encodings for key exchange and signatures with P-256 in TLS 1.3.

 # Overhead of Key Exchange Protocols {#handshake}